 - Oxidation of ammonia or Ostwald’s process

 From the above all process we can go through Chile Saltpetre or Nitrate process in detail.
-This is old process used back in 1920’s which may now been replaced with new technologies but even though the chemical process and technology involved in it will help to understand the nitric acid creation.
-Chile saltpetre is material which contains sodium nitrate NaNO3 with percentage around 35-60%, and remaining percentage compounds with KNO3 and NaCl.
+This is the old process used back in 1920’s which may now be been replaced with new technologies but even though the chemical process and technology involved in it will help to understand the nitric acid creation.
+Chile saltpetre is material which contains sodium nitrate NaNO3 with the percentage around 35-60%, and remaining percentage compounds with KNO3 and NaCl.
 This raw Chile saltpetre is concentrated by crystallization in pre-treatment of ore to attained 95% NaNO3 and remaining KNO3 as feed raw material.

 Sulphuric acid with 93% is mixed with the refined Chile saltpetre material as per the ratio required as per stoichiometry and send into a retort which is made with cast iron and the mixture is heated to 200oC with help of furnace flue gases and coal fire.
-Thus at this temperature the following reaction is carried forward for nitric acid production as vapours.
+Thus at this temperature, the following reaction is carried forward for nitric acid production as vapours.